FrankLawrence/Obsidian-Vault/Computer Programming/Pervasive Computing/Percom 7 Classification II.md

 - Training set contains examples of input (features) and correct output (class)
 - For each example the perceptron adjusts the coefficients until the output is equal to the desired output
 ## A neural network
-- A NN is more complex than a perceptron because it has **hidden** layers layers between the input and output layers
+- A NN is more complex than a perceptron because it has **hidden** layers between the input and output layers
 - The hidden layer is called so, not because we can't see it, but because it has no direct connection to the outside world, like the input and output layers.
 - Also called multi-layer perceptron or **Deep Neural Network**
 ```mermaid